 When planning a trip to America, my boyfriend suggested we start in Florida.
-As he spoke of family visits, muscle cars and alligators all I was thinking was ‘Harry Potter World!’.
+As he spoke of family visits, muscle cars, and alligators, all I was thinking was ‘Harry Potter World!’.

-We visited in December 2015 and so this Wizarding World of Harry Potter Review should help you plan your trip or just amp up your excitement.
+We visited in December 2015, and so this Wizarding World of Harry Potter Review should help you plan your trip or just amp up your excitement.

-So here we go with my Wizarding World of Harry Potter Review Part 1!
+So Here We Go With My Wizarding World of Harry Potter Review Part 1!

 Upon entering Islands of Adventure with the masses of other early entrance muggles, it was clear – everyone was headed for the same place.
 Just walking through the entrance gave me an insight as to why 66 million people travel to Orlando for the theme parks each year (2015 stat).

-There was a thrill in the air that had my adrenalin going – which was lucky because we had been up since 6:30 after returning the rental car at midnight the night previous – the perils of travelling but more on that later.
+There was a thrill in the air that had my adrenaline going – which was lucky because we had been up since 6:30 after returning the rental car at midnight the night previous – the perils of traveling but more on that later.